You are here

 - Put the students into groups of three.

-- Hang a world map on the board (or a globe) and ask each group to discuss where they'd like to go.
+- Hang a world map on the board (or a globe) and ask each group to discuss where they'd like to go first.

-- Give your students a minute to read their cue cards and then take them in.
+- Give your students a minute to read their cards and take them in.
 The students then carry out role-play 1.
 Listen and make notes of any vocabulary or pronunciation problems.

-- Do plenary feedback with each group to see if they stayed in an expensive or cheap hotel etc.
+- Do plenary feedback with each group to see if they stayed in an expensive or cheap hotel.